Premiership of Boris Johnson: Fixed penalty notices

+Jimmy Savile remarks relating to Keir Starmer

-In the Commons on 31 January, Johnson attempted to falsely blame Starmer for the non-prosecution of serial sex offender Jimmy Savile when Starmer was Director of Public Prosecutions (DPP) in the Crown Prosecution Service (CPS).
+While speaking in the House of Commons on 31 January 2022, Johnson falsely blamed Starmer for the non-prosecution of Jimmy Savile, a DJ and television personality at the BBC who was a serial child sex offender, when Starmer was Director of Public Prosecutions (DPP) in the Crown Prosecution Service (CPS).
+Starmer was DPP in the years immediately prior to Savile's death but there is no evidence he was involved in the decision to not have him prosecuted.
 Johnson was heavily criticised for the comment and his policy adviser Munira Mirza resigned three days later, saying in her resignation letter that Johnson had made "a scurrilous accusation" against Starmer.
 Also on 3 February, during an interview with Sky News, Johnson would not apologise for his comment and tried to defend it by stating that, in 2013, Starmer apologised because the CPS had not investigated Savile; however, Johnson then said: "I totally understand that he [Starmer] had nothing to do personally with those decisions".
-The comment was condemned by Savile's victims, who were sickened that Johnson tried to "weaponize their suffering".

 On 7 February, while Starmer and his colleague David Lammy were leaving Parliament, they were ambushed by a group of people who shouted abuse at Starmer including the words "traitor" and "Jimmy Savile".
 Two people, a man and a woman, were arrested after a traffic cone was thrown at police officers.
 Johnson tweeted that it was "absolutely disgraceful" and thanked the police for acting swiftly.
 Shayan Sardarizadeh for BBC Monitoring said that the protest was an attempt to recreate the Ottawa "freedom convoy" protests in the UK, and noted that the activists' references to Magna Carta indicated that the protesters were members of the sovereign citizen movement.
 Julian Smith, the former chief whip, and Simon Hoare were among Conservatives who called for Johnson to apologise.
 MP Kim Leadbeater and Brendan Cox, the sister and husband of murdered MP Jo Cox, warned against politicians lending credence to far-right conspiracy theories.
 The following day, a Downing Street source said that Johnson still would not apologise for the slur against Starmer.

 Following the incident when activists forced police to protect Starmer and Lammy extremists issued multiple death threats against Starmer and other Labour MPs.
-The Centre for Countering Digital Hate (CCDH) sent material to the Metropolitan Police.
+The Center for Countering Digital Hate (CCDH) sent material to the Metropolitan Police.
 Imran Ahmed of the CCDH stated, "Every time a violent extremist makes a threat of violence and gets away with it, the norms of those groups worsen, and others are driven to newer depths of behaviour."